miguelsuredasuau/anlakdatawrapper/services/frontend/README.md

 ### Server-side unit tests

-These unit tests test the frontend hapi server and its routes.
+These unit tests test the frontend Hapi server and its routes.
 They require a running database and api.
 Therefore, you have to run them either against a locally running Datawrapper instance:

 ```shell